For the recipe Chocolate Orange Jelly Squares

 Preheat the oven to 200°C (180°C Fan oven, 400°F, gas 6).
 Line a baking tray with baking parchment, and mark out a 20cm (8inch) square.
-In a bowl, whisk the eggs and caster sugar together until thick, pale and creamy – this will take about 5 minutes.
+In a bowl, whisk the eggs and 75g of caster sugar together until thick, pale and creamy – this will take about 5 minutes.

 Add the Vanilla and sift the flour on top.
 Using a large spoon, fold the flour into the egg mixture.
 Pile the sponge mix on top of the square and gently spread to cover.
 Bake for 8 -10 minutes until risen, golden and just firm to the touch.
 Cool for 10 minutes then transfer to a wire rack to cool on the paper.